-And better yet, Oxycontin was a long acting painkiller, they said.
+And better yet, Oxycontin was a long-acting painkiller, they said.
 This meant the drug was excellent for chronic pain, especially if patients used the twice-daily dosage recommendation.

 This was simply not true (as history has shown us).
 In fact, it was a lie.

 The first seeds of the opioid epidemic were planted.
-Doctor’s and hospitals began prescribing opioids for long term and chronic pain, and they did so with little or no clinic evidence to back these claims.
+Doctors and hospitals began prescribing opioids for long term and chronic pain, and they did so with little or no clinical evidence to back these claims.
 To make matters worse, Purdue Pharma poured money into the joint Commission on the Accreditation of Healthcare Organizations.
 They even created a rating system for Doctors and Hospitals that punished or rewarded those for how well they reduced pain in their patients.

 Andrew Kolodny, the co-director of the Opioid Policy Research Collaborative at Brandeis University says the pharmaceutical industry financed a “multi-faceted campaign” that “changed the way the medical community thought about opioids and changed the culture of opioid prescribing in the United States.”

 You don’t have to look far to see that he is right.
-The Opioid crisis in the U.S. is an “American thing”.
+The opioid crisis in the U.S. is an “American thing”.
 It’s uniquely ours.
 We prescribe opioids to our citizens 40% more than any other developed country.